Erosion, floods make some final resting places not so final

 WEYBRIDGE, Vt.
 (AP) — When Revolutionary War soldier Josiah Clark was buried in a small Vermont cemetery near a river bank in 1835, it was supposed to be his final resting place.

 But erosion over the years made worse by more intense storms has washed away some graves and left the remains of Clark, who fought at the 1775 Battle of Bunker Hill in Massachusetts, precariously perched on the edge of the steep eroding bank.
-His bones were exhumed last spring and now the town is trying to figure out what to do about the eroding cemetery where another Revolutionary War soldier is also buried.
+His bones were exhumed last spring, and now the town is trying to figure out what to do about the eroding cemetery, where another Revolutionary War soldier is also buried.

 “That’s a big part of our history, and I think it’s terrible that … this is happening,” said Tom Giffin, president of the Vermont Old Cemetery Association.